Texhnocrat/Windows_Server_2025_ADDS_Lab/README.md

 ## Lab Overview

-This repository documents the end-to-end deployment of a Windows Server 2025 Active Directory environment, built entirely from scratch inside Hyper-V. Every phase is fully documented with annotated screenshots that explain not just *what* was done, but *why* each step matters in a real enterprise environment.
+This repo documents the deployment of a Windows Server Active Directory environment, built entirely from scratch inside Hyper-V. Every phase of this lab is fully documented with annotated screenshots that explain not just *what* was done, but *why* each step matters in a real enterprise environment.

+The reason this lab is so detailed is because I wanted to not only showcase what I've learned, but also give a step by step walkthrough for others who like to learn, and it's something I can come back to in the future if I ever need a refresher.

-The lab simulates the kind of infrastructure a help desk technician or junior sysadmin would interact with daily — domain-joined workstations, user account management, Group Policy enforcement, DNS/DHCP configuration, shared folder permissions, and real help desk scenarios like account lockouts and password resets.
+The lab simulates the kind of environment a help desk techn or junior sysadmin would interact with daily — domain joined workstations, user account management, Group Policy enforcement, DNS/DHCP configuration, shared folder permissions, and real help desk scenarios like account lockouts and password resets.

 ---